BSMP-Coders/BSMP-Coders.github.io/2025/program/final_projects.md

 > [!WARNING] <!--[!ATTENTION] ⚠️-->
 > Student Coding Project Submission form: [Link Placeholder]
+>
+> **Judging Criteria Objectives**
+> * Delivery - preparation and delivery of project/code/demo confidently
+> * Content - presentation clearly identified the problem and presented/demo a solution
+> * Creativity and Originality - the presentation should be creative and original. extra points for those that come up with a unique and interesting way to present their topic, and use code/ai and visualizations in a way that is both informative and engaging.
+>

 <!--
 Students to submit video by the last Tuesday of BSMP Chapter before class